HBalija/tdd-drf-docker/README.md

-# TDD with DRF and Docker
+# Django DRF Rest API with TDD using Docker and Jenkins